syncfusion-content/blazor-docs/blazor/accumulation-chart/getting-started.md

     </head>
     ```

-3. Now add the lodash script to the **HEAD** element of the **/Pages/Host.cshtml** page, since we have used it in our [chart interactive]([https://www.syncfusion.com/blazor-components/blazor-charts/interactive-chart]) features.
+3. Now add the lodash script to the **HEAD** element of the **/Pages/Host.cshtml** page, since it is been used in the [chart interactive]([https://www.syncfusion.com/blazor-components/blazor-charts/interactive-chart]) features.
 The absence of the script will result in console errors.

     ```html
     <head>